The comprehension construction: Simplicial computads and homotopy coherent realisation

-Now it is clear that all functors in this diagram are faithful and that the bottom horizontal and right-hand vertical functors preserve colimits.
-Furthermore, the free category functor $\text{free} \colon\Graph \to \Cat$ is an isofibration of categories, simply because any isomorphism of categories preserves and reflects atomic arrows.
-Consequently, the right-hand vertical of \eqref{eq:cptd-pullback} is an isofibration and so the pullback in~\eqref{eq:cptd-pullback} is also a pseudo-pullback (cf.~\cite{Joyal:1993aa}).
-Using these observations it is now a routine matter to show that $\sCptd$ possesses all colimits and that these are created by the functors to $\sCat$ and $\Graph^{\Del\op\ep}$: given a diagram in $\sCptd$, the colimits formed in $\sCat$ and $\Graph^{\Del\op\ep}$ map to a pair of, necessarily isomorphic, colimit cones under the same diagram in $\Cat^{\Del\op\ep}$.
-This isomorphism lifts along the isofibration to define a cone in $\Graph^{\Del\op\ep}$ that is strictly compatible with the one in $\sCat$, and this pair of cones define a colimit cone in $\sCptd$ by the universal property of the pullback. \end{proof}
+To show that $\sCptd$ has all colimits, suppose that $D$ is a diagram in $\sCptd = \sCat\cap\Cptd^{\Del\ep\op}\subset\Cat^{\Del\ep\op}$ and form its colimit in the super-category $\sCat$.
+Remarks~\ref{rmk:degen-restr} and Recollection~\ref{rec:simp-cat} serve to demonstrate that the sub-category $\sCat$ is closed under colimits in $\Cat^{\Del\ep\op}$, so it follows that the given colimit cocone in $\sCat$ also determines a colimit in the super-category $\Cat^{\Del\ep\op}$.
+Remark~\ref{rmk:cptd-stuff} implies that the sub-category $\Cptd^{\Del\ep\op}$ is both replete and closed under colimits in $\Cat^{\Del\ep\op}$ so, by Observation~\ref{obs:replete-closed}, it follows that our colimit cocone in $\Cat^{\Del\ep\op}$ is contained in $\Cptd^{\Del\op\ep}$ and that it also displays a colimit in there.
+Consequently we have shown that our cocone is in the sub-category $\sCptd = \sCat\cap\Cptd^{\Del\ep\op}$ and it is easy to demonstrate that it possesses the required universal property in there using the fact that it has that property in each of the sub-categories $\sCat$ and $\Cptd^{\Del\ep\op}$. \end{proof}

-Now it is clear that a functor of simplicial computads $\eB\to\eC$ is injective on objects and faithful if and only if the functor $\sCptd\inc\Graph^{\Del\op\ep}$ carries it to a natural transformation of injective graph homomorphisms.
-This characterises the simplicial subcomputad inclusions among the functors of simplicial computads.
-Importantly:
+\begin{obs} It is clear now that a simplicial computad morphism $F\colon\eA\to\eB$ is injective on objects and faithful if and only if its presentation as a natural transformation $F_\bullet\colon\eA_\bullet\to\eB_\bullet$ in $\Cptd^{\Del\op\ep}$ has components that are subcomputad inclusions.
+By Remark~\ref{rmk:cptd-stuff} this latter condition is equivalent to postulating that the components of $F_\bullet$ are monomorphisms in $\Cptd$ or equally that $F_\bullet$ is a monomorphism in $\Cptd^{\Del\ep\op}$.
+This characterises the simplicial subcomputad inclusions among the simplicial computad morphisms, and leads us directly to the following important result: \end{obs}

-\begin{lem} Simplicial subcomputads are stable under pushout, coproduct, and colimit of countable sequences in $\sCptd$. \end{lem} \begin{proof} We prove the statement about pushouts, the other two cases being similar.
-The functor $\sCptd\inc\Graph^{\Del\op\ep}$ creates pushouts.
-Because injective graph homomorphisms are stable under pushout in $\Graph$ and these characterise simplicial subcomputads, the simplicial subcomputads must be stable under pushout in $\sCptd$. \end{proof}
+\begin{lem} Simplicial subcomputads are stable under pushout, coproduct, and colimit of countable sequences in $\sCptd$. \end{lem}